iHR Australia's signature method Workplace Reality Theatre

-A signature feature of all iHR Australia’s workplace training solutions is the use of our unique training methodology – Workplace Reality Theatre.
+A signature feature of all iHR Australia’s workplace training solutions is the use of our unique training method – Workplace Reality Theatre.
 This effective method incorporates professional actors into our training programs, to re-enact workplace situations based on real situations.
 The scenarios featured in the re-enactments have been specifically chosen for each program, to highlight common workplace behaviours.
 This allows those taking part in the training to observe the problems being discussed and to connect the scenarios and behaviour to their own work environment.

 Click on the videos below to watch examples of Workplace Reality Theatre:

 iHR Australia blends well-researched adult learning principles into the delivery of our training courses.
 This ensures our workplace training programs are designed to achieve maximum engagement and transfer of knowledge.
 These include: